Language models and brains align due to more than next-word prediction and word-level information: Methods

 \subsection{Perturbations}

-\paragraph{Stimulus-tuning} The first perturbation is designed to improve the next-word prediction capabilities of the baseline model for the specific stimulus text that has corresponding brain recordings.
-Our hypothesis is that this perturbation will increase the baseline model's alignment with brain areas that process information related to prediction of upcoming words, word-level semantics, and multi-word semantics.
-We achieve this by finetuning the baseline model with the language modeling objective on a portion of the stimulus text that the brain recordings correspond to.
-The training samples consist of non-overlapping sequences of 80 consecutive words.
-The training hyperparameters are selected using a cross-validated random search, which selects the best weight decay, learning rate, and number of training epochs on a validation set (see Appendix \ref{appendix:hyperparameters} for more details about the range of hyperparameter values).
-We use a batch size of 16 and AdamW \citep{loshchilov2018decoupled} as optimizer with a linear learning rate schedule.
+We aim to disentangle the effects on brain alignment of different types of information contained in language models, that we describe in Section \ref{sec:introduction}: next-word prediction, word-level information, and multi-word information.
+To achieve this, we designed two perturbations that isolate the contributions of these different types of information to the brain alignment when used as part of carefully designed contrasts (see Section \ref{subsec:contrasts_expected_effects}).

-By comparing the performances of the stimulus-tuned model versus the baseline on a given task, we can observe the effect of stimulus-tuning.
-Because we hypothesize that stimulus-tuning leads to both improved next-word prediction capabilities and improved representations of stimulus-specific semantics, stimulus-tuning itself is not sufficient to investigate the independent effect of either type of information on brain alignment.
+\paragraph{Input scrambling.} The aim of the first perturbation is to control for the effect of word-level information on brain alignment.
+This perturbation consists of scrambling the words at inference time in each text sequence that we use to predict one fMRI TR image (i.e., 20 consecutive words).
+The order of words has been shown to be marginally important for other downstream tasks at inference time \citep{sinha-etal-2021-unnatural}.
+Therefore, if the words are scrambled, even though the next-word prediction ability will decrease, we expect the model to still predict the next word above chance level, using information from the 20-word context.

-\paragraph{Input scrambling} The purpose of the second perturbation is to control for the effect of word-level semantics on brain alignment.
-This perturbation consists of scrambling the words at inference time in each text sequence that we use to predict one fMRI TR image (i.e. 20 consecutive words) and observing the performance of a model after this perturbation.
-Scrambling the words at inference time may impact the next-word prediction capabilities and the multi-word semantic knowledge, but it does not affect the word-level semantics.
-Our hypothesis is that this perturbation will decrease a model's alignment with brain areas that process information related to prediction of upcoming words and multi-word semantics, and that this decrease will not be related to word-level semantic information.
+\paragraph{Stimulus-tuning.} The second perturbation finetunes the baseline pretrained model with the next-word prediction objective on a training portion of the stimulus text.
+To perform the stimulus-tuning, we select training samples that consist of non-overlapping sequences of 80 consecutive words.
+For each baseline model, we trained four models, one for each held-out run of the fMRI data (see Appendix \ref{appendix:hyperparameters} for more details on model training).